-Despite current economic uncertainties induced by the Covid-19 pandemic and the Russian invasion of Ukraine, SWE keeps displaying strong solvency ratios, thanks among other elements to its hedging strategy against inflation and interest rate risks (see Section C "Risk Profile" of this report).
+Despite current economic uncertainties, SWE keeps displaying strong solvency ratios, thanks among other elements to its hedging strategy against inflation and interest rate risks (see Section C "Risk Profile" of this report).

-As expected, despite its severity and long-time duration, the impacts of the pandemic and the Russian invasion of Ukraine on both the business and the customers have remained very limited.
+As expected, despite its severity and long-time duration, the impacts of the Russian invasion of Ukraine on both the business and the customers have remained very limited.
 This may be explained as SWE is a life only, run-off and largely reinsured company, heavily collateralised.

-The nature and volume of SWE's activities remained unaffected as these two crisis do not influence the timing of neither policyholders' future benefits nor SWE's expected future expenses.
+The nature and volume of SWE's activities remained unaffected as this crisis, as well as other geopolitical tensions, do not influence the timing of neither policyholders' future benefits nor SWE's expected future expenses.